syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 ## Adding or removing Data field displayed in DataForm at runtime

 If you want to remove or add data fields item at runtime, you can use [RefreshLayout](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.SfDataForm~RefreshLayout.html) method which auto-generates the DataFormItem’s where you can skip certain item from display.
-By default, it will generate the items that was cancelled initially.
+By default, it will generate the items that was canceled initially.
 If you want to regenerate all the items, you need to pass argument as `true`.
 In the below code snippet, items are auto generated based on ` refreshLayout` flag where you can change flag at runtime and call `RefreshLayout` method to add or remove items being displayed in DataForm at runtime.

 {% tabs %}